cu-ecen-aeld/final-project-marcoronk/Project-Overview.md

 Will be uses Buildroot as target build system.

 # Hardware Platform
-Platform is a generic Linux.
-This application can run on every Linux distribution.
-In this case will be tested on Qemu and on Raspberry PI4.
+Application run on a generic Linux distro.
+In this case will be prepared in Qemu and Raspberry PI4.

 # Open Source Projects Used
 [Php](https://www.php.net) <br>